pauldevos/devops-tools/Ansible.md

 Finally, you’ll hear people talk about _`provisioning`_ new servers.
 In the context of public clouds such as Amazon EC2, this refers to spinning up a new virtual machine instance. -- _`Ansible: Up and Running`_

+Putting It All Together

+To sum up, a `playbook` contains one or more `plays`.
+A `play` associates an unordered set of `hosts` with an ordered list of `tasks`.
+Each `task` is associated with exactly one `module`.

+The figure below is an entity-relationship diagram that depicts this relationship between playbooks, plays, hosts, tasks, and modules.

+Reference-style:
+![alt text][logo]

+[logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 2"

 ### Ansible
 - This comes in handy when you're trying to set up or tweak your Ansible configuration.